Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers Program

 - Not deviating from established practices of the organization.

-Costs must be allocated to the grant, project, etc. in accordance with benefits received:
+Costs must be allocated to the grant, project, etc. in accordance with benefits received as follows:

 - Incurred specifically for the award.